-- A. Proof of yearly alarm system testing must be forwarded to: The Raymond Fire Department, Att: Chief's Office, 401 Webbs Mills Road, Raymond, Maine 04071 by January 1st of each year. - B. All structures that are required to have an alarm or sprinkler system shall also have a secure key box, approved by the Fire Department, containing keys to the entire building, contact information and a map of the building.
+- A. Proof of yearly alarm system testing must be forwarded to: The Raymond Fire Department, Attn: Chief's Office, 1443 Roosevelt Trail, Raymond, Maine 04071 by January 1st of each year. - B. All structures that are required to have an alarm or sprinkler system shall also have a secure key box, approved by the Fire Department, containing keys to the entire building, contact information and a map of the building. - C. A permit shall be obtained from the Fire Chief, or his or her appointee, before the start of construction or alteration of any fire alarm system.
+A set of plans showing all devices and a one-line diagram of the intended system shall be submitted for review prior to a permit being issued.